madeofpendletonwool/PinePods/README.md

 Make sure you change these variables to variables specific to yourself at a minimum.

 ```
+      # These next 4 are optional.
+They allow you to set an admin without setting on the first boot
       USERNAME: pinepods
       PASSWORD: password
       FULLNAME: John Pinepods